 However, note that you can take almost any online course for free by signing up for a free trial.

 If you’re very diligent (and especially if you take good notes), you could get a lot of learning done for free in the days (or weeks) that your trial lasts.
-For instance, you could take both of our courses for free using a 2-month trial to Skillshare.
+For instance, you could take both of our courses for free using a 2-week trial to Skillshare.

 Finally, note that you may be able to get free access to certain paid course platforms through your university or local library.
-If you’re not sure, visit your university or library’s website (or, ask a librarian).
+If you’re not sure, visit your university or library’s website (or ask a librarian).

 With that said, let’s get to the list of free online courses:

 While programming and web development are far from the only useful skills out there, we know lots of people want to learn them.
 Luckily, you can learn pretty much everything in this field for free, including very advanced topics.

 But before you become a developer-ninja-wizard-guru, you have to learn the basics.
 Here are some excellent courses to set you on the right path:

 Taught by an exciting, dynamic instructor, this course provides a rigorous (but beginner-friendly) introduction to computer science.